ChauffeurRuin/wondershare-democreator-2026/README.md

 | **Webcam** | USB webcam supported |
 | **Internet** | Required for registration, activation, and cloud resources |

 These requirements are based on Wondershare's current DemoCreator technical specifications.
 Wondershare recommends an SSD for HD and 4K editing.
-W
-Wondershare DemoCreator
+WWondershare DemoCreator

 ---